Temperature Dependent Mechanical and Structural Properties of Uniaxially Strained Planar Graphene: Model and numerical methods

-where $r_0$ and $\phi_0$ are the equilibrium values mentioned above.
+where the indices $a$ and $z$ denote stress in the armchair and zigzag direction, respectively, while $r_0$ and $\phi_0$ are the equilibrium values mentioned above.

-To determine at zero temperature the relaxed state of the strained graphene for various applied stresses in any direction, a friction term proportional to the velocity of each atom is incorporated in the MD simulations, setting the friction proportionality coefficient to $\gamma=0.1$~ps$^{-1}$ (see Ref.~\cite{ref-Kalosakas-JAP-2013}).
-Then, the fourth order Runge-Kutta numerical integration technique is used with an integration time step of $dt=0.005~t_u$, where $t_u=0.0102$~ps represents the time unit for our model.
-This time step ensures that the relative energy error $Err(t)=\left|H(t)-H(0)\right|/\left|H(0)\right|$ is below $10^{-7}$ in corresponding energy conserving simulations (without the friction term).
-However, we now simulate the dynamics of the dissipative version of the system until times $t_f=3\times10^3~t_u$, when the total kinetic energy is practically zero ($E_K(t_f)<10^{-16}$~eV).
-In this way we determine the relaxed equilibrium positions of the atoms for each considered stress $\sigma$.
+To determine at zero temperature the relaxed state of the strained graphene for various applied stresses in any direction, a friction term proportional to the velocity of each atom is incorporated in the MD simulations, setting the friction coefficient to $\gamma=0.1$~ps$^{-1}${; see Reference~\cite{ref-Kalosakas-JAP-2013} and the discussion therein.} Then, the fourth order Runge-Kutta numerical integration technique is used with an integration time step of $dt=0.005~t_u$, where $t_u=0.0102$~ps represents the time unit in our model.
+This time step ensures that the relative energy error $Err(t)=\left|H(t)-H(0)\right|/\left|H(0)\right|$ is below $10^{-7}$ in corresponding energy conserving simulations {where the friction term is absent.} However, we now simulate the dynamics of the dissipative version of the system until times $t_f=3\times10^3~t_u$, when the total kinetic energy is practically zero ($E_K(t_f)<10^{-16}$~eV).
+In this way we determine the relaxed equilibrium positions of the atoms within the lattice, for each considered value of stress $\sigma$.

-Based on this equilibrium data of graphene subjected to tensile loads, we embark on the main phase of the numerical investigation: modeling the dynamics of the lattice for different values of stress $\sigma$, at various temperatures $T$, for a long enough time to allow deductions about the thermal equilibrium properties of the stressed material.
-For these numerical simulations we implement the symplectic integrator ABA864 \cite{ref-Blanes-ANM-2013}, with an integration time step $dt = 0.06~t_u$, which results in $Err(t)<10^{-7}$ for \textit{all} times.
+Based on this equilibrium configuration of graphene subjected to tensile loads, we embark on the main phase of the numerical investigation: following the dynamics of the lattice for a fixed value of stress $\sigma$, at various temperatures $T$, for a long enough time to allow deductions about the thermal equilibrium properties of the stressed material.
+For these numerical simulations we implement the symplectic integrator ABA864 \cite{ref-Blanes-ANM-2013}, with an integration time step $dt = 0.06~t_u$, which results in relative errors of the total energy $Err(t)<10^{-7}$ for \textit{all} times.
 This particular integration scheme has been shown to perform very well in balancing computational speed and numerical accuracy for multidimensional Hamiltonian lattices \cite{ref-Danieli-MINE-2019}, and was successfully used for examining chaos in graphene \cite{ref-Hillebrand-Chaos-2020}.